OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/01-Test_Business_Logic_Data_Validation.md

 This attack was performed by sending very small amounts of money of 1 SEK ($0.13 USD) to the law firm.
 The bank account to which the payments were directed had only 1000 free transfers, after which any transfers have a surcharge for the account holder (2 SEK).
 After the first thousand Internet transactions every 1 SEK donation to the law firm will actually end up costing it 1 SEK instead.

+## Test Objectives

+- Identify data injection points.
+- Validate that all checks are occurring on the back end and can't be bypassed.
+- Attempt to break the format of the expected data and analyze how the application is handling it.

 ## How to Test